 What is in the Constitution of the Native Hawaiian Nation?

-The “Constitution of the Native Hawaiian Nation” is to be distinguished from the other document produced by Naʻi Aupuni—the Declaration of the Sovereignty of the Native Hawaiian Nation.
-The onstitution purports to be a continuation of the Hawaiian government following the overthrow in 1893.
+The Constitution of the Native Hawaiian Nation is to be distinguished from the other document produced by Naʻi Aupuni—the Declaration of the Sovereignty of the Native Hawaiian Nation.
+The constitution purports to be a continuation of the Hawaiian government following the overthrow in 1893.
 The document can be discussed as both a process and a product.

 The process

 The introductory part of this paper summarized the historical context of the Hawaiian sovereignty movement from various perspetives.
 The February 2016 ʻAha convened by Naʻi Aupuni must be understood as part of that broader process of the sovereignty movement.
 The procedure followed in “rolling out” this gathering, its methods of operating, its rules of order and the management of the meeting are also to be understood in appreciating the product of this gathering.

 The plenary sessions (General Assembly) were recorded and broadcast by ʻŌlelo Community Media via television.
-The ommittee or aucus meetings were not recorded by ʻŌlelo.
-Each committee or caucus decided for itself whether to have the T.V. crew record the proceedings.
-Individuals were permitted to record and many people did so, posting such records on a variety of social media.
-While this congregation was “closed” to the physical presence of the general public, it was also an exceptionally “open” gathering through the combination of T.V. live coverage and social media.
+The committee or caucus meetings were not recorded by ʻŌlelo.
+Each committee or caucus decided for itself whether to have the TV crew record the proceedings.
+Individuals were permitted to record, and many people did so, posting such records on a variety of social media.
+While this congregation was “closed” to the physical presence of the general public, it was also an exceptionally “open” gathering through the combination of TV live coverage and social media.
 This provided a historical record of various points of view throughout the gathering.

-The congregation adopted Robert’s Rules of Order, Newly Revised 11th Edition and a slate of xecutive fficers were elected.
+The congregation adopted Robert’s Rules of Order: Newly Revised, 11th Edition, and a slate of executive officers were elected.
 For a time, the inappropriate application of these rules of order discouraged deliberation and debate, resulting in discussions that were shut down once anyone “called the question” from the floor and a mere majority vote was taken to stop such debate.
 After this practice was protested by an appeal to the decision of the chair, the chair changed his practice to refusing to call for the question unless he saw no one coming to the microphone to engage in debate on a question.
 He did, however, terminate debate where there were no speakers either on the pro or con side of a question, although there may have been additional speakers still lined up to speak on the opposite side.
 This had the effect of cutting off debate, without a vote.
 On the whole, there was a great divide between those familiar with Robert’s Rules of Order and those who were not.
 This divide allowed some to take advantage of their familiarity or ignorance to such a point that the process could, and at times did, become manipulative and abusive.
-The “crew training” for this journey was not adequate for the intensely deliberative nature of th congregation.
+The “crew training” for this journey was not adequate for the intensely deliberative nature of the congregation.